bloomberg/blazingmq/docs/docs/features/subscriptions.md

    the expression.
 For example, while evaluating the `CustomerId == 1000` expression, primary node will read `CustomerId` property from the message and compare its value against `1000` to determine a match.
-It is worth noting that BlazingMQ backend can read a property in a message extremely efficiently (in `O(1)` time) – we essentially build a hashtable on the wire.
+It is worth noting that BlazingMQ back-end can read a property in a message extremely efficiently (in `O(1)` time) – we essentially build a hashtable on the wire.

 ## Expression Language